- 8

 Four individually-designed bedrooms and four luxurious bathrooms on the first floor (plus a ground floor shower room) are available for use, providing a superb boutique-hotel style sleeping accommodation.

-The elegant interior of Brunton House is light, bright and incredibly spacious.
+The elegant interior of Mill Hill House is light, bright and incredibly spacious.
 Refurbished to an exceptionally high standard throughout it features designer fabrics ensuring each room has its own individual charm, a seamless fusion of classic antique and contemporary items, original artworks, and an extensive library of books dotted around the house.

 Property details